FriskaYolanda-DataAnalyst/brazilian-ecommerce-analysis/README.md

-# ecommerce-sales-analysis
-Data analysis of 13.5 million revenue e-commerce dataset using SQL for data processing and Tableau for visualization.
+End-to-end data analysis project using SQL for exploration and Tableau for interactive dashboarding.
+Analyzed 99k+ orders and 13.5M BRL revenue.